Ahmadullah Shah: Death

-The British could never catch Maulvi alive.
-They announced 50,000 pieces of silver as a prize to capture maulvi.
-Maulvi Ahmadullah Shah wanted to induce The king of Powayan, Raja Jagannath Singh to revolt against Britishers, but the latter did not give into the Maulvi's wishes.
-When Maulvi reached gates of his palace on his war elephant, king attacked him by firing a cannon shot.
-This killed maulvi who came down falling from his elephant.
+The British could never catch the Maulvi alive.
+They announced 50,000 pieces of silver as a prize to capture the Maulvi.
+Maulvi Ahmadullah Shah wanted to induce the king of Powayan, Raja Jagannath Singh to revolt against Britishers, but the latter did not give into the Maulvi's wishes.
+When the Maulvi reached gates of his palace on his war elephant, the king attacked him by firing a cannon shot.
+This killed the Maulvi who came down falling from his elephant.
 G. B. Malleson describes his death as:

-The brother of The king of Powayan Raja Jagannath Singh, Kunwar Baldeo Singh killed Maulvi Ahmadullah Shah, beheaded him and presented it to the magistrate.
-He was paid announced prize and gained favour of the British.
-The head of Maulvi was hanged at kotwali next day.
-Another revolutionary of 1857 Fazl-e-Haq Khairabadi witnessed the death of maulvi.
+The brother of Raja Jagannath Singh the king of Powayan, Kunwar Baldeo Singh is known to have killed Maulvi Ahmadullah Shah, beheaded him and presented it to the magistrate.
+He was paid the announced prize and gained the favour of the British.
+The head of the Maulvi was hanged at Kotwali the next day.
+Another revolutionary of 1857, Fazl-e-Haq Khairabadi witnessed the death of the Maulvi.